rohitlo/twitter-graph/README.md

 ### Data structure choice

 There are two possible data structures one can use.
-A (heap), or a dequeue kept sorted.
+A heap, or a dequeue kept sorted.
 A heap allows insertion and deletion in `O(log n)` while for a sorted dequeue, insertion/deletion at either end is `O(1)` while insertion or deletion in the middle may be `O(n)`.
 Note that we assume